codefordenver/owlet-ui/README.md

 - Now if you do `ls`, you should see a new directory, `owlet-ui`.
 Go there:

       cd owlet-ui

-## Running the web server

-To start a web server for the application, run:

-    lein run

-## Running the front-end development server

-    lein figwheel

-## Running the sass watcher

-    lein auto sassc once

 ## Extra development tools